-Because it comes before winter, fall is arguably the most important season for taking care of your lawn and is the key time to winterize.
+Fall is arguably the most important season for taking care of your lawn and is the key time to winterize.
 Grass uses the fall and winter seasons to rest and rejuvenate after the punishing heat and dryness of summer.
 The grass leaves (blades) stop growing, and the grass plants transfer their growing energy to the roots to strengthen the root system over the winter.
 Therefore, the most important fall prep for winter is feeding your lawn and making sure it can breathe, through aeration and, if necessary, dethatching.
 Fall is also the best time to plant new grass seed in bare spots or to overseed the entire lawn.
 Just keep in mind that some winterizing steps differ between cool-season and warm-season grasses.

 Aeration is the standard cure for a compacted lawn.
 If you have trouble inserting a screwdriver into the soil of your lawn, it's time to aerate, either with a power aerator or a manual aerating tool.
 And fall is a good time to aerate because it helps bring water, nutrients and oxygen directly to the roots—via the holes created by aerating—to promote root health over the winter.
 However, fall aeration generally applies to cool-season grasses, such as fescue, Kentucky bluegrass and perennial rye (among others).
 Lawns with warm-season grasses (St. Augustine, Bermuda, bahia, zoysia, etc.) typically should be aerated in late spring, when these grasses begin their peak time of growth.